Identification and Estimation of Spillover Effects in Randomized Experiments

 The simulations consider two assignment mechanisms.
 First, \textit{simple random assignment} (SR), where treatment is assigned independently with $\P[D_{ig}=1]=0.5$.
 Second, \textit{two-stage randomization with fixed margins} (2SR-FM), where in the first stage groups are assigned the total number of treated units between $t=0,1,2,\ldots,n+1$ with probability $q_t$, and then treated units are chosen randomly within each group.
 The probabilities $q_t$ are chosen so that sample sizes across all assignments are similar; see Section \ref{app:2sr} in the supplemental appendix for further details.
 Corollaries \ref{coro:simplerand} and \ref{coro:2SR-FM} in the supplemental appendix show that when peers are exchangeable, under SR, condition \eqref{eq:cond_cells} and the conditions in Theorem \ref{thm:inference} hold whenever $(n+1)/\log G\to 0$, whereas under 2SR-FM the conditions hold when $\log (n+1)/\log G\to 0$.
 Because the second condition is weaker, the normal approximation is expected to perform better for 2SR-FM as groups get larger.

-The parameter of interest will be $\theta_n(0)=\E[Y_{ig}(0,n)]-\E[Y_{ig}(0,0)]$, which is the average spillover effect for an untreated units with all neighbors treated.
-In this simulation, $\theta_n(0)=0.12$ This parameters can be seen as a ``worst-case scenario'' given that the probability of the assignment $(D_{ig},S_{ig})=(0,n)$ is one of the smallest (in fact, the smallest under 2SR-FM).
-The estimator will be the difference in cell means:
+The parameter of interest will be $\theta_0(n)=\E[Y_{ig}(0,n)]-\E[Y_{ig}(0,0)]$, which is the average spillover effect for an untreated unit with all peers treated.
+In this simulation, $\theta_0(n)=0.12$.
+This parameters can be seen as a ``worst-case scenario'' given that the probability of the assignment $(D_{ig},S_{ig})=(0,n)$ is one of the smallest (in fact, the smallest under 2SR-FM).
+The spillover effect estimator is the difference in cell means:

 whenever $N(0,n)>1$ and $N(0,0)>1$, so that both the estimator and its standard error can be calculated.
 When at least one of the cells has one or zero observations, the estimator is undefined.